A Common Man (film): Production

 A Common Man was filmed in 2012 in various locations in Colombo, Sri Lanka.
+A production of Asia Digital Entertainment, the film was produced by Manohan Nanayakkara, B.S.
+Radha Krishnan and Rutnam.
+Executive producers are Paul Mason and Jon Sheinberg.
+The deal with Myriad was arranged by Mason and The Movie Machine’s Sheinberg.

 Release

-A Common Man was released worldwide on 21 May 2013 in Blu-ray by Anchor Bay Films and Myriad Pictures.
+A Common Man was released worldwide on 21 May 2013 in Blu-ray by Anchor Bay Films and Myriad Pictures, and in Italy it was broadcast on 29 November 2024 on television by the national 7 Gold circuit.

 Premiere

 The movie had its premiere at the Laemmle Music Hall Cinema in Beverly Hills, California on 15 March 2013.